Woman keeps husband’s heart beating after cardiac arrest

 “Luckily, I had training from work, but if I hadn’t, I genuinely don’t know what I would have done.

-“Sam was unresponsive right up until the ambulance came, in which time, I was convinced we’d lost him.”
+“Sam was unresponsive right up until the ambulance came, by which time I was convinced we’d lost him.”

 She continued: “Brody watched the whole thing unfold in front of his eyes, but when the paramedics arrived, he kept calm enough to sprint down and open the front door.